copenhagenjs/copenhagenjs.dk/about/index.md

 If you need help organising drinks, cables, put out chairs, etc, just let the organisers know in advance, and we'll find a way to make it happen.

+## Make your venue easy to find

+Signage helps people find your building, floor or office if you areen't located somewhere completely obvious.
+We encourage you to make use of our logo and put up signage in relevant places to give our attendees some breadbrumbs to follow.

+Download our logo here: [SVG](images/cphjs.svg) [EPS](images/cphjs.eps) [PDF](images/cphjs.pdf)

 ## Get in touch

 E: <hello@copenhagenjs.dk>